 “This pandemic is teaching us to take things in smaller steps.”

-H eather Wargowsky concurs.
-Early in the pandemic, she and Craig had a long talk with their financial professional, Angela Anderson, who has worked with the couple for almost 17 years.
+H eather Wargawsky concurs.
+Early in the pandemic, she and Craig had a long talk with their financial advisor, Angela Anderson, who has worked with the couple for almost 17 years.
 “We’ve seen every step in her life, and she has seen every step in ours,” Craig says.
 “Marriage, kids, moving up.”

 That trust proved essential.
 At the beginning of the conversation, Heather was feeling anxious—especially about the family’s retirement investments.
 “My knee-jerk reaction to everything was, ‘Craig, we have to start pulling money out!’” she says.

-“It was, ‘Okay, what happens if you do lose your job?’” says Anderson, a Financial Professional with Equitable Advisors.
+“It was, ‘Okay, what happens if you do lose your job?’” says Anderson, a retirement benefits planner with Equitable Advisors.
 “We talked through all the what-ifs, what they would do, and how they would still be taken care of.”

 “She really stressed the long term,” Craig says.
 “And she helped us remember the other decisions we are making that are smart.
 We don’t have five credit cards that are maxed out.
 We were going to spend a lot of money traveling, and now we aren’t.”